Sooji Balls (Semolina Balls, Rava Balls)

 - Bring 2 cups of water to a boil in a steamer over high heat.

-- Arrange the sooji balls on the steamer plate and steam them for 10-12 minutes on high heat.
+- Arrange the sooji balls on the steamer plate in a single layer and steam them for 10-12 minutes on high heat.

 - You can also use an idli steamer to steam the balls.